pixlcore/blog/net-proc-watch.md

 It can also output in JSON format, for machine-readability.
 Hooray!

-So is this the holy grail?
+So is this the Holy Grail?
 Did I achieve my goal?
 Well, yes, and no.  Yes, it works quite well, runs on all the Linux flavors I tried (see [Tested Using](https://github.com/pixlcore/net-proc-watch#tested-using)), and seems to be accurate and matches up with Nethogs, more or less.
 It uses practically zero CPU, and even provides things that Nethogs doesn't, like the number of connections per process.
 Finally, it's all built on eBPF, bpftrace and Perl, all of which have no licensing restrictions.
 This is all great stuff!
 But...

 ## Caveats

 It has two major caveats:

 - **Memory Usage**
-	- Currently, as of this writing, bpftrace scripts require about *130 MB of memory* to run.
+	- Currently, as of this writing, bpftrace scripts require about *130 MB* of memory to run.
 	- Compare this to Nethogs which only uses around 10 MB or so.
 - **Compiler Toolchain**
 	- Currently, bpftrace scripts require that the *entire LLVM toolchain* be installed on the machines where it runs.